 The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for people-to-people travel (Educational Activities – CFR 515.565), where each traveler follows a full time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba to learn about their unique culture.
 The following information applies to U.S. citizens and non-U.S. citizens, except for Cuban-born U.S. citizens.

-1. If you have not already done so, please send copies of the picture pages of the passports for all travelers.
-Your passport must be valid for at least 6 months after the date of return.
+1. If you have not already done so, make sure your passport is valid for at least 6 months after the date of return.